Tyler-metagroup/metagroup/README.md

 ## Confidentiality Notice
 > **RESTRICTED:** This repository contains proprietary information related to MetaGroupIM.
 Unauthorized distribution, reproduction, or disclosure of these materials is strictly prohibited.
+## License
+© 2026 MetaGroupIM.
+All rights reserved.

+This source code is provided for viewing purposes only.
+No license is granted to use, modify, distribute, or create derivative works from this codebase.
+Unauthorized copying is strictly prohibited.
 ---

 ## Authorization Matrix